-If you've been diagnosed with sleep apnea, you may want to schedule a appointment to see your audiologist, too.
-A new study of nearly 14,000 individuals from the Hispanic Community Health Study/Study of Latinos found that sleep apnea may be a strong indication of hearing loss.
+If you've been diagnosed with sleep apnea, you may want to schedule a appointment to see a hearing care professional, too.

 Hearing health professionals have known for some time that circulatory issues can cause hearing loss.
 Research indicates those with heart disease are more than 50 percent more likely to have some type of hearing impairment.
 According to the American Diabetes Association, patients with diabetes are twice as likely to have hearing loss as those who do not.
 Smokers are more likely to develop hearing loss because the habit depletes oxygen levels in the inner ear.
 Untreated high blood pressure can also contribute to hearing loss as well as tinnitus, which is also known as ringing in the ears.